quickwit-oss/chitchat/README.md

 regarded as a sign of failure.
 Rather than using a hard threshold, we use phi-accrual detection to dynamically compute a threshold.

+The resulting failure detection timeout is specific to each remote node and adapts to its observed heartbeat intervals.
+Clients can inspect the current timeout with `Chitchat::failure_detection_timeout`.
+The returned duration is measured from the last received heartbeat; the actual liveness transition takes place during a subsequent gossip round.
+This adaptive timeout is distinct from `dead_node_grace_period`, which controls how long state is retained after a node has been declared dead.

 We also abuse `chitchat` in Quickwit and use it like a reliable broadcast, with different caveats.